 If you know of a retailer, business or organization in your community that may be interested in supporting the project, please contact Mitch HERE.

-In addition to the original Power2Sustain Project, we also offer participating schools free-of-charge the option of an additional sustainability education program such as:
+In addition to the original Power2Sustain Project, we offer participating schools the option of an additional sustainability education program such as:

 Zero-Waste Lunch Implementation

-Power2Sustain (formerly known as the "BagSpeak project) t was started in New York City in the Spring of 2008.
+Power2Sustain (formerly known as the "BagSpeak Project"), was started in New York City in the Spring of 2008.
 The pilot project involved 1000 students and 40 teachers in 10 schools throughout the 5 boroughs.
-Through a generous partnership with Whole Foods NYC, 1000 custom illustrated reusable shopping bags were produced and sold in Whole Foods' 5 NYC stores.
+Through a generous partnership with Whole Foods NYC, 1000 custom-illustrated reusable shopping bags were produced and sold in Whole Foods' 5 NYC stores.
 Approximately $10,000 was generated from the sales of the bags that went back to each of the participating schools to support further science instruction.

-Santa Clara County - 1500 students, 18 teachers in 12 schools (Winter 2013) Sponsered by Safeway and Merlone/Geier Partners
+Santa Clara County - 1500 students, 18 teachers in 12 schools (Winter 2013) Sponsored by Safeway and Merlone/Geier Partners

 Santa Cruz County - 600 students, 28 teachers in 11 schools (Spring 2012) Sponsored by New Leaf Community Markets and in Partnership with Green Waste Recovery Inc.